 Headquartered in Ventura, he works with clients in all ten Ventura County cities – Camarillo, Fillmore, Moorpark, Ojai, Oxnard, Port Hueneme, Santa Paula, Simi Valley, Thousand Oaks, and Ventura proper.
 If you or a loved one is facing robbery charges, do not hesitate to call Jay Leiderman Law at (805) 654-0200 for a free consultation.

 Overview of Robbery Law in California

 Under California Penal Code § 211, robbery is defined as the felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.
+This must be done with the intent to deprive that person of the property permanently or for a substantial period of time.
 The crime of robbery is always classified as a felony in California.

 The term “taking” requires proof of the following two elements:

 - achieving possession of the property (known as “caption”); and

 - carrying the property away (known as “asportation.”)

 The most common defenses in a robbery case involve a showing that you did not commit the offense because the “taking” never happened (you didn’t actually possess the property or you didn’t actually carry it away), that you did not use force or fear to take the property, or that you reasonably believed that you had a right to the property taken.